Ningirida: Name and character

-The correct reading of Ningirda's name relies on the syllabic spelling from the Ur III period, dNin-gi-ri-da.
+The correct reading of Ningirida's name relies on the syllabic spelling from the Ur III period, dNin-gi-ri-da.
 According to Wilfred G. Lambert, the element girid is a Sumerian noun referring to a type of hair clasp used by women, and therefore does not provide any information about her individual character beyond her gender.
 In the myth Enki and Ninhursag, the name is reinterpreted as "the lady born of nose," dNin-kìri-e-tu, but this is only a folk etymology.

 Little is known about Ningirida's individual role beyond her associations with deities regarded as members of her family.
 Jeremy Black assumed that she was associated with the underworld.
 She appears alongside Ninazu starting in the Ur III period.
 However, it is possible older attestations are available, as the deity dGÍRID known from the Early Dynastic period might correspond to later Ningirida.
 Theophoric names from Lagash from this period sometimes feature the element dGÍRID.KI, which might indicate that the name was derived from a real or mythical toponym, as the sign KI could function as a determinative designating place names.

 An attested alternate name of the same goddess is Ninsiskurra.